Gugubo/Wortlerino/README.md

 ## Included word lists

-- Wordle: All possible wordle words
+- _Wordle_: All possible wordle words

-- Wordle-all: All possible wordle words + all words wordle accepts as input
+- _Wordle-all_: All possible wordle words + all words wordle accepts as input

-- Wikipedia: List of all German Wikipedia-Article-Titles
+- _Wikipedia_: List of all German Wikipedia-Article-Titles

-- Substantive: A list of a few hundred German nouns
+- _Substantive_: A list of a few hundred German nouns

-- German: A big word list including inflections (should probably only be used for guesses)
+- _German_: A big word list including inflections (should probably only be used for guesses)

+- _English_: A big word list

-- Spelunky: A list of all words that appear in Spelunky 2
+- _Spelunky_: A list of all words that appear in Spelunky 2

 ## Requirements